EricSapsford/UberEats-Clone/README.md

 # About VancouberEats

-VancouberEats is an UberEats-inspired e-commerce platform designed to connect people with restaurants.
+VancouberEats is an e-commerce platform designed to connect people with restaurants, inspired by UberEats.
 It allows users to explore restaurants and menu items, place new orders and re-order past orders, leave reviews, and create their own restaurants and menus.

 [Live Site](https://vancouvereats.onrender.com/) | [Wiki](https://github.com/EricSapsford/UberEats-Clone/wiki)